 Jet lag occurs when there is disharmony between the biological clock and the external time zone.
-The body has a daily rhythm of activity, which is achieved by the secretion of neurotransmitters, such as melatonin, which respond to sunlight.
+The body has a daily rhythm of activity which responds to sunlight, achieved by the secretion of neurotransmitters such as melatonin.

 Light signals from the retina reach the SCN, and these are normally greater during the daytime.
 These signals, in turn, turn the circadian clock forward or backward, fine-tuning it in accordance with the light-dark cycles of the physical world outside.